Broodie/ili9341_tft_ubuntu_20_04/README.md

 wget -N https://github.com/Broodie/ili9341_tft_ubuntu_20_04/raw/main/rpi-display.dtbo
 sudo cp rpi-display.dtbo /boot/overlays/rpi-display.dtbo
 ```
+*INFO: There is already an rpi-display overlay present in Raspbian GNU/Linux 10 (buster) but there the Reset pin is defined as GPIO23.
+If you don't want to go with touch screen I would propose to use my rpi-display.dtbo with GPIO25 for Reset pin because with that you will get clean hardware build.*

-#### 4*) LED, DC, RESET pins can be connected in different GPIOs than described in .dts file.
+#### LED, DC, RESET pins can be connected in different GPIOs than described in .dts file.
 In that case you need to modify the .dts file accordingly and compile it into correct destinaton
 ```
 wget -N https://github.com/Broodie/ili9341_tft_ubuntu_20_04/raw/main/rpi-display-overlay.dts
 ```